What is Linux network monitoring?

 13 fra1.cc.as48314.net (194.45.196.22) 43.541 ms 54.044 ms 57.596 ms

-Dig and nslookup are two simple Linux network tools to query for DNS related information, like the DNS records of a server, the IP address, the DNS servers used to resolve its domain and more.
+dig and nslookup are two simple Linux network tools used to query DNS-related information, like the DNS records of a server, the IP address, the DNS servers used to resolve its domain and more.
 They are fairly similar, showing only slightly different info.

 For instance, dig output looks like this: